camba1/gotempm/README.md

 - `docker-compose.env`: Environment variable required to run the service when running the service with docker-compose
 - `docker-compose-cli.env`: Environment variable required to run the client when running the client with docker-compose

-##### Building

-The different service's images can be built from the root of the repo using the docker build command.
-For example the user service can be built using:

-`docker build -t usersrv -f user/Dockerfile . `

-Note that there is no need to run this if you are using docker-compose as that will build the image automatically

 ##### Running individual services

-The services are designed to run in containers, and the easiest way to run them is to bring them up using docker-compose:
-As an example we will run the user service with the commands below in a terminal:

-`docker-compose up usersrv`

-This will bring up the user service, the postgreSQL DB and NATS Then to run some data through the service, we can start the user client in a new terminal:

-`docker-compose up usercli`
+###### Starting the service

+The services must be started using Micro run.
+Since we are using the Dockerized version of Micro, we can start a service as follows:

+If Micro is not already running:

+`make microserveup`

+This will start Micro as well as all the DBs used by goTemp.
+Get into the Micro container, if not in it already:

+`docker exec -it microservercont bash`

+_Note: all the commands below must be run within the Micro container_

+Start the service:

+`make micro<serviceName>`

+where <serviceName> can be usersrv, auditsrv, customersrv, productsrv or promotionsrv.

+###### Testing the service

+To run some data through a service once it is started, we can run the service client:

+`micro run --name <serviceClientName> <serviceFolder>/client`

+where <serviceClientName> can be usercli, auditcli, customercli, productcli or promotioncli.
+For example, we could start the user client as follows:

+`micro run --name usercli user/client`

 This will bring up run the client service which will attempt to create,update and delete a user.
-The results will be printed in the console.
+The results will be printed to the log.
+To see the logs, run:

+`micro logs -f <serviceOrClientName>`

 The server user service will update the DB as necessary and send the updated information to the broker (NATS) so that the audit service may eventually store it in the time series DB.
 The audit service can be started using:

-`docker-compose up auditsrv`
+`make microauditsrv`

 #### Databases Initialization